dfinity/examples/rust/counter/README.md

 declare global state variable within a `thread_local!` block and wrapping `COUNTER` in a `RefCell` pointer.

-This is the equivalent of the `static` keyword in Mokoto, and the value of such variables will automatically be preserved whenever the canister code is upgraded.
+This is the equivalent of the `stable` keyword in Mokoto, and the value of such variables will automatically be preserved whenever the canister code is upgraded.